marcosismayle/cse110/Lesson 03 - Variables and Expressions/04 Prove_Milestone - Meal Price Calculator/README.md

 ## Showing Creativity and Exceeding Requirements

-For this assignment, you could add anything else to the meal, such as drinks, appetizers, or a tip percentage, or anything else you can think of.
+For this assignment, you could add anything else to the meal, such as drinks, appetizers, a tip percentage, or anything else you can think of.
 Play around with different ideas and see what you can learn!

 ## Milestone Requirements